Initial layer of the anti-cyclotomic $\mathbb{Z}_3$-extension of $\mathbb{Q}(\sqrt{-m})$ and capitulation phenomenon: Disproof of assertions about Lg when Lg is cyclic

+Typically, to prove that $\lambda_p(K/k) = \mu_p(K/k) = 0$, one tries to show that $\order \CH_{K_n}$ is bounded regarding $n$.
+To prove that $\lambda_p(K/k)$ may have a standard value (e.g., $\lambda_p(k^\acyc/k)=1$ in the split case of $p$ in $k=\Q(\sqrt {-m})$), one hopes that this comes from the subgroup of invariant classes.
+An abundant literature shows that most of the techniques used are equivalent to purely algebraic considerations on the previous formulas, adding strong assumptions.
+We do not intend to describe them, which can be found, among others, in \cite{Gree1976,Ger1977,San1993,HW2018,Jau2019,Gra2022, KW2024a} and especially in their bibliographies.

+In general, context and assumptions yield trivial norm factors $\ds \frac{\order\Omega_{K_n/k}}{\order\omega_{K_n/k} (\Lbda_k^i)}$; it is the case where one assumes that $p$ does not split in $k$, which gives $\Omega_{K_n/k} = 1$.
+This removes most of the arithmetic part containing random $p$-adic aspects that we have analyzed in \cite{Gra2021}, it simplifies some capitulation phenomena (Theorem \ref{lambdamu}, \cite{Jau2019}), etc.

-\section{Group structure of \texorpdfstring{$\CH_{K}$}{Lg} in a degree-\texorpdfstring{$p$}{Lg} cyclic extension \texorpdfstring{$K/k$}{Lg}}
+\subsection{Group structure of \texorpdfstring{$\CH_{K}$}{Lg} in a degree-\texorpdfstring{$p$}{Lg} cyclic extension \texorpdfstring{$K/k$}{Lg}}

-Kundu--Washington, in \cite[Theorem 2.1]{KW2024a}, determine the possible structures of $p$-class groups, in a more general setting that of the first layer of a $\Z_p$-extension of $k$:
+Kundu--Washington, in \cite[Theorem 2.1]{KW2024a}, determine the possible structures of $p$-class groups, in a more general setting that for the first layer of a $\Z_p$-extension of~$k$; but to simplify we restrict ourselves to the case we are studying:

 {\bf Theorem} (Kundu--Washington (2024)).
-Assume $p$ non-split in the imaginary quadratic field $k$, and let $K$ be a degree $p$ cyclic extension of $k$.
-We assume $p$ ramified in $K/k$, and $\CH_k$ cyclic of order $p^m$, $m \geq 1$, without partial capitulation in $K$ (i.e., $\BJ_{K/k}$ injective).
-Under these assumptions, $\CH_{K}$ is one of the following groups:
+Assume $p \ne 2$ non-split in the imaginary quadratic field $k$, and let $K$ be a totally ramified $\Z_p$-extension of $k$; let $K_1$ be the first layer of $K/k$.
+We assume that $\CH_k$ is cyclic of order $p^e$, $e \geq 1$, without partial capitulation in $K_1$ (i.e., $\BJ_{K_1/k}$ injective).
+Under these assumptions, $\CH_{K_1}$ is one of the following groups:

-In \cite[Theorems 4.1, 4.3]{Gra2017}, we had proven similar algebraic results, in the case $\CH_k$ cyclic of order $p$ (i.e., $m=1$), but without some assumptions of the above theorem and with more precise information.
-In particular, no hypothesis is done on the splitting of $p$ in $k$, which introduce other possibilities; however, in our statement we suppose that the group of invariant classes of $K$ in $K/k$ is of order $p$.
-Since Chevalley--Herbrand formula is of the form $\order \CH_K^{\Gal(K/k)} = \order \CH_k \times X$ where the ``norm factor'' $X$ is an integer (if $K/k$ is ramified), this is equivalent to have a trivial norm factor since $m=1$; this implies some local norm conditions on units of $k$, which applies only for suitable base fields.
+We had proven similar algebraic results, in the case $\CH_k$ cyclic of order $p$ (i.e., $e=1$), without some assumptions of the above theorem \cite[Theorems 4.1, 4.3]{Gra2017}.
+In particular, no hypothesis is done on the base field $k$, nor in the splitting of $p$ in $k$.
+However, we assume the strong hypothesis that the group of invariant classes in $K_1/k$ is of order $p$; since Chevalley--Herbrand formula is $\order \CH_{K_1}^{G_1} = \order \CH_k \times {\mathcal N}$, where the ``norm factor'' ${\mathcal N}$ is an integer if $K/k$ is totally ramified, this is equivalent to have a trivial norm factor since $\order \CH_k = p$; this implies some local norm conditions on units of $k$, which applies, for usual class groups, only for suitable base fields when $p$ does not split.
+But one may replace the $p$-class groups by $S$-class groups for any set of places $S$ for which the filtrations (Definition \ref{filtre}) follow analogous formulas with $S$-units instead of units; many generalizations are available (see \cite[Theorem 3.6 \& Corollaries]{Gra2017}).